Setting Up a MedusaJS Project with Coolify

 medusa develop

-After creating your Medusa project, the next step is to push it to GitHub.
-Depending on your development environment or tools, the process for uploading the project to GitHub may vary.
-Regardless of the method, you should have a new GitHub repository with your Medusa project by the end.
+After creating your Medusa project, the next step is to push the project to GitHub.
+Depending on the development environment or tool you use, the process for uploading the project to GitHub may vary.
+Regardless of the method you choose, you should end up with a new GitHub repository containing your Medusa project.

 Setting Up Coolify Services

-Coolify provides a convenient way to self-host and create all the services required for a Medusa server, including Postgres, Redis, Meilisearch, and more.
-In this section, we will set up the databases needed for our Medusa project on Coolify.
+Coolify provides a convenient way to self-host and create all the services needed for a Medusa server, including Postgres, Redis, Meilisearch, and more.
+In this section, we will set up the required databases for our Medusa project on Coolify.

-- Navigate to "Create new resource" and select "Databases."
+2. Navigate to "Create new resource" and select "Databases".

-- Choose "Postgresql" from the list of available database types.
-Follow the instructions and then start the database.
+3. First select "Postgresql" from the list of available database types.
+Follow the instructions, then start the database.

-The databases are now ready and running, and we can proceed to set up our Medusa project on Coolify.
+The databases are now ready and running, and we can proceed with setting up our Medusa project on Coolify.

 Setting Up the Medusa Server on Coolify

-With the necessary databases set up and running, we can now set up the Medusa server on Coolify.
+Now that the required databases are set up and running, we can set up the Medusa server on Coolify.

-- Navigate to "Create new resource" and select "Application."
+1. Navigate to "Create new resource" and select "Application".

-- For "Integrated with Git App," select the account where the Medusa project is pushed.
+2. Under "Integrated with Git App", select the account where the Medusa project was pushed.

-- In the next step, select the Build Pack.
-Since Medusa runs on Node.js, choose "Node.js" from the list of available Build Packs.
+4. In the next step, select the Build Pack.
+Since Medusa runs on Node.js, select "Node.js" from the list of available Build Packs.

 Configuration

-- Provide an FQDN URL where the server will be accessible, e.g.,
+1. Provide an FQDN URL where the server will be accessible, e.g. medusa.yourdomain.dev (make sure the correct DNS records are set up).

-(ensure proper DNS records are set). - Enable the toggle "Generate SSL for www and non-www?"
+2. Enable the toggle "Generate SSL for www and non-www?".

-- Set the Node version in "Deployment Image" to the desired version if necessary.
+• Set the Node version under "Deployment Image" to the desired version if necessary.

-, copy and paste the connection strings from the databases you started earlier.
+2. Enter the .env variables: For REDIS_URL and DATABASE_URL, you can copy and paste the connection string from the two databases started earlier.

 Deployment

-To deploy the Medusa server, follow these steps:
+To deploy the Medusa server, follow the steps below:

-- Navigate to "Build" in the left sidebar and enable the "Enable debug logs" checkbox.
+1. Navigate to "Build" in the left sidebar and check "Enable debug logs".

-- Click "Deploy" in the top-right corner and monitor the deployment process.
+2. Then click "Deploy" in the top right and watch the deployment process.

-If no build issues occur during the deployment process, the deployment is successful, and the server will be accessible at the specified FQDN URL.
+If no build issues occur during the deployment process, the deployment is successfully completed and the server is accessible at the specified FQDN URL.

 Summary and Conclusion

-In this tutorial, we walked through the process of setting up a MedusaJS project with Coolify step by step.
-We discussed the prerequisites, prepared the databases, set up and tested the Medusa project locally, and finally deployed the project on Coolify.
+In this tutorial, we walked step by step through the process of setting up a MedusaJS project with Coolify.
+We covered the necessary prerequisites, prepared the databases, set up and tested the Medusa project locally, and finally deployed the project on Coolify.

 Good luck with your new MedusaJS project!